A View from the Terrace: History

+Episodes

+The original 10-part series was extended to 13 episodes to take the show up to the eve of the 2019 Scottish Cup Final.
+In Episode 6 of series 1, originally broadcast on the 5th April, 2019, a short film about football on the island of Eriskay went viral, amassing more than 2m views on Facebook alone.
+The popularity of the film helped establish the show in its early days.
+In August 2024, drinks giant Guinness launched an advertising campaign for Guinness 0.0 which borrowed heavily from the original film featured on A View From The Terrace.
+Producers on the show advised Guinness during the early production of the advert.

-Each episode of the first series closed with a popular Scottish musician or band playing a version of one of their team's most famous songs; some of the artists to perform have been Admiral Fallow, Fatherson, HYYTS, STPHNX and We Were Promised Jetpacks.
+Each episode of the first series closed with a popular Scottish musician or band playing a version of one of their team's most famous songs.
+Some of the artists to perform have been Admiral Fallow, Fatherson, HYYTS, STPHNX and We Were Promised Jetpacks.
 This feature was used intermittently in following series.
-Along with continuing to shine a light on up-and-coming musical talent from Scotland and beyond, the show began to curate archive-based love letters to some of Scottish football's most iconic moments, using fan voices to tell those stories with features including St. Johnstone's famous Scottish Cup win and the Scottish Women National Team's send off at Hampden ahead of the 2019 Women's World Cup.
+The show also began to curate archive-based love letters to some of Scottish football's most iconic moments, using fan voices to tell those stories with features including St. Johnstone's famous Scottish Cup win and the Scottish Women National Team's send off at Hampden ahead of the 2019 Women's World Cup.

-The original 10-part series was extended to 13 episodes to take the show up to the eve of the 2019 Scottish Cup Final.
 The show was recommissioned by BBC for a second season of 20 episodes and returned on 27 September 2019.
 Following the abrupt end to the 2019–20 season due to the COVID-19 pandemic, a compilation show entitled The Best of A View from the Terrace was screened.
 Additionally, the show's team continued to create similar output via their long-running podcast, including a series of shows entitled A View from the Lockdown, where the presenters took popular elements from the television show to discuss non-football-related topics.

-The third run of the show launched in October 2020, navigating a UK-wide lockdown to produce 20 episodes of fan-focussed studio and short feature content.
-The fourth in began October 2021; it included more guest panellists than previous seasons, including podcast regular Graeme Thewliss and comedian Ray Bradshaw.
+The third run of the show launched in October 2020, navigating a UK-wide lockdown to produce 20 episodes.
+The fourth began in October 2021; it included more guest panellists than previous seasons, including podcast regular Graeme Thewliss and comedian Ray Bradshaw.

-Following Scotland Men's National Team qualification for the delayed Euro 2020 Championships in 2021, a 3-part spin off titled A View from the Euros was aired to accompany the tournament.
+Following Scotland Men's National Team's qualification for the delayed Euro 2020 Championships in 2021, a 3-part spin off titled A View from the Euros was aired to accompany the tournament.
 Applying the show's trademark humour and style with a continental twist, it celebrated what it meant to be Scottish as the national side returned to major tournament football.
 During A View from the Euros, famous Scottish football songs were covered in different genres from countries partaking in the Euros competition.
 For example The Proclaimers' "I'm Gonna Be (500 Miles)" was played by a Spanish flamenco band.